GeoMOER/moer-mpg-geoai/docs/units/_unit02/unit02-05_digitize_training_areas.md

 {% include figure image_path="/assets/images/unit02/step6_open_attribute_table.png" alt="View attribute table" %}

 Congratulations, you've hand-drawn and digitized your first set of training areas!
-This step is important for the machine learning algorithms that we will use in the next unit.

 ## WMS in QGIS
 To digitize your training area you can also work with a [Web Map Service]( https://en.wikipedia.org/wiki/Web_Map_Service) from the [Hesse Open data portal]( https://gds.hessen.de/INTERSHOP/web/WFS/HLBG-Geodaten-Site/de_DE/-/EUR/ViewSearch-Start;pgid=NIZSrncl7gBSRpNPt1AR16YC0000c3t_BPfE).
 In the QGIS browser window you can go to WMS/WMTS there you can chose `add new connection`.
 For the Hessen DOPs add the following URL: https://www.gds-srv.hessen.de/cgi-bin/lika-services/ogc-free-images.ows?